jacob52571/CustomPortals/README.md

 ## Credits

-This plugin is based off [IncognitoJam](https://github.com/incognitojam/CustomPortals)'s plugin.
-This plugin was developed by IncognitoJam at the request of [Robotnik](https://www.spigotmc.org/members/robotnik.9977/) on the SpigotMC forums.
+This plugin is based off [IncognitoJam](https://github.com/incognitojam/CustomPortals)'s plugin, created at the request of [Robotnik](https://www.spigotmc.org/members/robotnik.9977/) on the SpigotMC forums.